Category Archives: 2018 Films

 The coming-of-age story follows the life and struggles of an eighth-grader, Kayla Day (Fisher), during her last week of classes before graduating from junior high school.

-She struggles with severe social anxiety but produces secret YouTube videos as she provides life advice to both herself and her audience.
-She has a clingy relationship with her sometimes overbearing father, Mark (Josh Hamilton), who adores her but is careful to also provide Kayla with freedom and balance, her mother apparently out of the picture.
+She struggles with severe social anxiety but produces secret YouTube videos in which she provides life advice to both herself and her audience.
+She has a clingy relationship with her sometimes overbearing father, Mark (Josh Hamilton), who adores her but is careful to provide Kayla with freedom and balance, her mother apparently out of the picture.

-In a lesser film, attempting to appeal to the masses, the stereotypes would abound, but this film is going for intelligent writing.
+The stereotypes would abound in a lesser film attempting to appeal to the masses, but this film is going for intelligent writing.

-The scenes range from touching to comical to frightening- a tender father and daughter talk over a campfire provides layers of character development to both Kayla and Mark as an understanding is realized.
+The scenes range from touching to comical to frightening.
+A tender father and daughter talking over a campfire provides layers of character development for both Kayla and Mark as an understanding is realized.

 As Kayla ogles over her classmate Aiden, voted student with the nicest eyes, to Kayla’s demoralizing win for quietest student, she bravely attempts to get to know the boy.

-Realizing to win his heart she must provide dirty pictures of herself or perform lewd acts, she hilariously watches oral sex tutorials and nearly practices on a banana in a scene rivaling any from the crude American Pie (1998).
+Realizing that to win his heart, she must provide dirty pictures of herself or perform lewd acts, she hilariously watches oral sex tutorials and nearly practices on a banana in a scene rivaling any from the crude American Pie (1998).

 To expand on this, the audience will experience concern for Kayla as she winds up in the backseat of a strange boy’s car, encouraged to take off her top, going rapidly from comedy to alarm.

-Enough cannot be said for the casting of Fisher as Kayla.
+Enough cannot be said for Fisher’s casting as Kayla.
 Reportedly seen on a real-life YouTube channel, Burnham plucked the fledgling young actress from the ranks of the unknown.

-A cute add-on is an adorable relationship that develops in the film’s final act between Kayla and just as awkward Gabe.
-They dine over chicken nuggets and bond over a nerdy television show they both love.
+A cute add-on is an adorable relationship that develops between Kayla and just as awkward Gabe in the film’s final act.
+They dine over chicken nuggets and bond over a nerdy television show they love.

-Deserving of accolades is Hamilton in the more difficult than one might realize the role of the father of a thirteen-year-old.
+Hamilton deserves accolades in the more difficult role of the father of a thirteen-year-old.
 Smart is how the film shares his perspective on current events.
-He can be daring as he enters Kayla’s room to nearly catching her practicing her kissing technique, or creepy, as when he follows Kayla to the mall to see her new friends.
+He can be daring, as when he enters Kayla’s room to nearly catch her practicing her kissing technique, or creepy, as when he follows Kayla to the mall to see her new friends.

-His deep affection and admiration for her, though, provide a deep warmth seldom seen in teenage films.
+However, his deep affection and admiration for her provide a deep warmth seldom seen in teenage films.

-Burnham is careful not to stifle the film with fluff or redundancy, but rather makes the film timely and relevant.
-The incorporation of the internet, text messaging and the never-ending use of smartphones makes any older viewer realize that over ninety percent of thirteen-year-olds use these devices, and social media is the new normal.
+Burnham is careful not to stifle the film with fluff or redundancy but rather makes it timely and relevant.
+The incorporation of the internet, text messaging, and the never-ending use of smartphones makes any older viewer realize that over ninety percent of thirteen-year-olds use these devices, and social media is the new normal.

 The sobering realization is that painful teenage experiences do not end when the three o’clock school bell signals the end of the day.

 When the students endure a drill to practice measures to survive a school shooting attack, the reality hits home that this is now also a part of a teenager’s everyday life.
-American life for the young has changed immensely since most of us were of this age and Burnham does a bang-up job of reinforcing the importance of this.
+American life for the young has changed immensely since most of us were of this age, and Burnham does a bang-up job of reinforcing this importance.

 Whether the viewer is elderly or middle-aged, has fond memories of middle school, or cringes at the thought, yearbooks safely packed up in boxes to bury the memories, every viewer can take something away from Eighth Grade (2018).

-Excellent casting and an infusion of several cross genres into this film make it a fresh and memorable independent comedy/drama deserving of a watch.
+Excellent casting and an infusion of several cross-genres make this film a fresh and memorable independent comedy/drama deserving of a watch.

-Independent Spirit Award Nominations: Best Feature, Best Female Lead-Elsie Fisher, Best Supporting Male-Josh Hamilton, Best First Screenplay (won)
+Independent Spirit Award Nominations: 1 win- Best Feature, Best Female Lead- Elsie Fisher, Best Supporting Male- Josh Hamilton, Best First Screenplay (won)

 You Were Never Really Here-2018